Goal of this tutorial

 - AppMon 2017 May In the Cockpit, expand the Status Overview node, and double-click Infrastructure.
 The double-click the required server in the list.

-- AppMon 2018 April In the Server section of the sidebar, click Infrastructure.
+- AppMon 2018 April and later In the Server section of the sidebar, click Infrastructure.
 The double-click the required server in the list.

 Agent is not installed